 Once you have educated your prospect on your ability to satisfy their needs or solve their problems, you can move on to Rule #4.

-Will your prospects pay you to meet their needs or solve their business problems?
+Will your prospects pay you to fulfill their needs or solve their business problems?

 There are two parts to this Rule: Will your prospects pay?
 And will your prospects pay you?
 Even though your prospects recognize their need or problem, are motivated to take action, and recognize you have a solution, they may not be ready or able to pay, or to pay you.